 Whether your group is comprised of 20 or 1,200 people, TU’s talented staff gives special attention to every detail.

 All of our residential facilities are air-conditioned, furnished and within a five-minute walk to other sites on campus.
-Take a virtual tour to see our residence hall and sorority house space used for summer-camp housing.
+Explore the campus through our interactive map to see our residence hall and sorority house space used for summer-camp housing.

 On-Campus Recreational and Meeting Space

 The advantage of centrally coordinating all of your summer program needs is that all space is reserved for you along with any housing and dining plans.
 Camp coordinators frequently reserve athletic and recreational space, classrooms, auditoriums and other social space.

 A variety of options have been created to fit the unique food and beverage needs of your program.
 The coordinator of Summer Conference Services will examine your schedule and help create a meal package specific to your program.
 Options include residential or commuter meal plans, boxed to-go lunches or guests paying cash at the door.

 The dining hall features an all-you-can-eat buffet of hot and cold entrees, as well as salad, soup, sandwich and dessert bars.
 Alternative meal options will be offered if the Union Food Court or Catering Services is not open or available due to a holiday or low camp numbers.

 All meals, snacks and beverages served on campus are to be arranged either through the Twin Dining Meal Plan in the “Summer Conference Agreement – Appendix A,” or ordered through The University of Tulsa’s Catering Services Department.
 Catering also provides receptions, refreshments, luncheons and banquets.